 When drawing or painting from imagination, or when combining multiple references, it’s essential to plan the composition to make the piece as successful as it can be.
 Not only will you have to unify the subject with the surroundings and the light source, you will have to map out how it will all fit together.
 By creating a few thumbnail composition sketches first, it will save you from making potential mistakes in your final artwork.

 First we’ll look at the different elements that make a composition.
 These elements all elicit certain effects that can be achieved by arranging shape, space, colour, line, form and texture in different ways and by employing certain compositional techniques.

 When artists are aware and mindful of these particular elements when planning a piece, they begin to have much more control over the design and impact of the finished painting.

-This concept describes how elements are spaced to create a sense of harmony.
+Balance in art describes how elements are spaced to create a sense of harmony.
 If the subjects of the painting are all concentrated in one area, it creates a sense of imbalance.
 If you were to move one of these elements to the other side of the canvas, it would balance the elements out.
 A symmetrical arrangement of elements will create harmony, whereas asymmetry will create dynamism.

 A focal point is probably the most important compositional principle to consider before starting a painting.
 What will the most dominant feature of the painting be and which element will immediately demand the viewer’s attention?

 It could be that this element is made salient through its placement (i.e. where our eye is automatically drawn).
 The salient element could have a contrasting colour to make it stand out.
 Alternatively, the element could have more texture than all the other elements in the painting.

 An obvious thing to do is to place the focal point in the foreground, compared to all other elements that appear distant.
 The illusion of distance can be created by making foreground lines and details sharper and more contrasted.
 This is compared to more distant objects which will have soft edges and colours that are similar in value.